StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 ## Prerequisites

-* StackState Agent V2 must be installed on a single machine which can connect to ServiceNow and StackState.
-See the [StackState Agent V2 StackPack](/stackpacks/integrations/agent.md) for more details.
+* [StackState Agent V2 StackPack](/stackpacks/integrations/agent.md) must be installed on a single machine that can connect to ServiceNow and StackState.
 * A ServiceNow instance must be running.

 ## Enable ServiceNow integration